AshrithSagar/EEG-Imagined-speech-recognition/README.md

   # Optional.
 Remove/Comment this entire function to use default CV of 5 splits from StratifiedKFold.
   # Takes certain parameters like random_state, n_splits from config.yaml
   return ...

+def pipeline():
+  # Optional.
+Remove/Comment this entire function to disable any pipeline functions to be run.
 ```

 ### Workflows